 Thingyan (The Water Festival) is the most exciting and interesting occasion for merry-making with the largest number of people taking part in it throughout the country.
 During the Thingyan festival, people pour water over one another to the melodious tunes of singing and dancing at the decorated party pavilions.
 Pouring water signifies cleansing the body and mind of evils of the past year.

 The only inhabitants in Myeik or Mergui Archipelago of Myanmar are Sea Gypsies namely Salon (Moken).
-They live on boats during dry season and remain on land during rainy season.
+They live on boats during the dry season and remain on land during the rainy season.
 They still practice the same fishing and boat building techniques used for generation.
 Even they are living in the sea for most of the time, they have their traditions, customs, cultures and their localized traditional festival.
-During the festival, all villagers gather at the villages, offer foods and pray for their better on business, good luck for good health and more prosperous for coming season.
-They are also enjoy their meals, drink and dance traditionally during their festival.
+During the festival, all villagers gather at the villages, offer foods and pray for their better on business, good luck for good health and more prosperous for the coming season.
+They are also enjoying their meals, drink, and dance traditionally during their festival.

 Paung Daw Oo Pagoda Festival

-Paung Daw Oo Pagoda is usually held 18 days in September or October.
-Paung Daw Oo Pagoda is one of the famous principal pagodas which houses five Buddha images.
+Paung Daw Oo Pagoda festival can be seen 18 days in September or October, it is one of the famous principal pagodas which houses five Buddha images.
 This pagoda is the main attraction to locals in Inle Lake and situated in the middle of the Lake.
 Thousands of people from communities around the lake and villages in the surrounding mountains carry fruits and flowers on lacquer trays in their own boats and pay homage as the holy barge passes.
-Teams of the lake’s famous one legged rowers compete in annual boat races.
+Teams of the lake’s famous one-legged rowers compete in annual boat races.